-You are entitled to receive one or more distributions of up to \$5,000 from your Accounts under the Plan and/or your accounts under the College's 403(b) Plan, in aggregate, within the one-year period following the birth of your child or the legal adoption of an eligible adoptee.
-An "eligible adoptee" is an individual (other than your spouse's child) who has not attained age 18 or is physically or mentally incapable of selfsupport.
-Qualified birth or adoption distributions will not be subject to a 10% early withdrawal penalty.
-Such distributions can also be recontributed to the Plan or to another eligible retirement plan or IRA that accepts the contribution.
+You are entitled to receive from your Accounts under the Plan and/or your accounts under the College's 403(b) Plan, in aggregate, one or more distributions up to \$5,000 within the one-year period following the birth of your child or the legal adoption of an eligible adoptee.
+An "eligible adoptee" is an individual (other than your spouse's child) who has not attained age 18 or is physically or mentally incapable of self-support.
+Oualified birth or adoption distributions can be recontributed to the Plan or to another eligible retirement plan or IRA that accepts the contribution within three years of the date on which the distribution was received (or, with respect to such a distribution made on or before December 29, 2022, at any time before January 1, 2026).